 Fundamental Bylaws – Note on CCWG-Accountability proposal

 The proposed measure of Fundamental Bylaws refers to dividing existing bylaws into two categories: fundamental, and regular.
 Bylaws in the ‘Fundamental’ category would be harder to change.
 Normally, amending the bylaws requires a two-thirds (2/3) vote of the Board.
 This proposal suggests that changes in Fundamental Bylaws require a higher vote of 3/4 members of the Board, and final approval of the Community.
 As far as Community approval superseding Board decisions is concerned, it must be noted that the California Corporate Code requires the Board to have final approval.
 Even though delegation of Board activities is permitted, the Board is the ultimate oversight authority.
-Therefore, in any situation, decisions are subject to the “ultimate direction of the board”. [§5210] Another important point to be noted is that members have the right to prospectively approve or veto certain board actions.
-The bylaws can confer these rights of a member on any person. [§5056] So, while the Community cannot be the final oversight authority, or alter Board decisions, they can be vested with the powers of the Members, and prospectively approve or veto certain board actions.
+Therefore, in any situation, decisions are subject to the “ultimate direction of the board”. [§5210] Another important point to be noted is that members have the right to prospectively approve or veto certain board actions. .The bylaws can confer these rights of a member on any person. [§5056] So, while the Community cannot be the final oversight authority, or alter Board decisions, they can be vested with the powers of the Members, and prospectively approve or veto certain board actions.

 Coming to the Fundamental Bylaws aspect: Nothing in the Code indicates whether there can be a classification within the bylaws wherein certain bylaws will be considered ‘fundamental’ with respect to others. §7151(e) permits requiring the vote of a larger proportion of the directors for certain corporate actions.
 This provision would need to be included in the bylaws, and cannot be amended, except by this greater vote.
 Within the existing legal framework, the best way to incorporate what is being sought to be introduced through ‘fundamental bylaws’, is to require a greater vote (e.g. 3/4, instead of the usual 2/3) for certain actions.
 So, instead of creating ‘fundamental’ bylaws, one would have to create ‘fundamental’ actions that require a greater vote than other actions or issues.